Sleep Well Again with Help from City Smiles in Clayton & Downtown St. Louis.

-What is often described as "loud snoring" may actually be sleep apnea.
-Sleep apnea is a condition that causes a sleeping person to stop breathing for 10 seconds or more.
+Sleep apnea is often characterized by loud snoring and this condition causes a sleeping person to stop breathing for 10 seconds or more, repeatedly throughout the night.
 The lack of breath reduces oxygen levels, signaling the brain to wake up and breathe.
 Some patients with sleep apnea wake up completely, while others simply move into a lighter stage of sleep.
 The cycle continues throughout the night, sometimes hundreds of times.
-Because a sleep apnea patient is continually waking, they don't get the deep, restorative sleep they need to feel rested each day.
+Because a sleep apnea patient is continually waking, they don’t get the deep, restorative sleep they need to feel rested each day.
+You might think that the people who suffer the most from sleep apnea are the people who sleep beside someone who snores loudly.
+While snoring can disrupt the sleep of those around you, it can also have a profound effect on the person snoring, as well.

 Stress on the body and decreased oxygen levels in the blood may cause:

-If you think that you have the symptoms of someone who suffers from sleep apnea, the first step is to have Dr. Hill and his staff evaluate your airway.
-If Dr. Hill determines that you may suffer from sleep apnea, he will refer you to a reputable sleep lab for a complete analysis and diagnosis.
+If you are in the Clayton and St. Louis, MO area and think that you have the symptoms of sleep apnea, the first step is to have Dr. Chris Hill and his team evaluate your airways.
+If Dr. Hill determines that you may suffer from sleep apnea, he will refer you to a reputable St. Louis sleep lab for a complete analysis and diagnosis.
 This sleep test will help determine whether you suffer from sleep apnea or simple snoring.